Notes of a meeting of the Independent Elders held 7.8.17

 If you still have mental capacity you can refuse treatment, food and drink but the current legal position is that there is no way doctors (or anyone else) can help you hasten death.

 A question was asked about who decides if someone has mental capacity.
-David said that if it’s a health issue it would be a doctor; if it’s perhaps a financial question it might be a lawyer.
+If it’s a health issue it would be a doctor; if it’s perhaps a financial question it might be a lawyer.